arslanblcn/Script/README.md

 git clone https://github.com/arslanblcn/Script.git
 ```
 and run `setup.php` to create application's tables.
 (You can visit the page on browser by navigating the localhost)

+## Topics Covered

+- PHP CRUD System
+- Authentication
+- Session Based Bucket

+## XSS & SQLi Protection

+To prevent from the most used attacks, we used functions that are already in PHP such as `htmlspeacialchars(), trim()` etc. Also, by using PDO, prevention could be success against SQLi attacks.